rwalla3/IDEA-120-reaponses/week-04-response.md

 ### January 29, 2024
-# Response: "The Rhetoric of the Image" - Roland Barthes (1999)
+# Roland Barthes, "The Rhetoric of the Image" (1999) response